Manu’s Menu

 Storage and Shelf Life

-Store homemade mascarpone in an airtight container in the fridge and use it within 3 to 4 days for best quality.
+Store homemade mascarpone in an airtight container in the refrigerator and use it within 3 to 4 days for best quality.
 Keep it well covered to prevent it from absorbing fridge odours, and always use a clean spoon when serving.

 Freezing is not recommended, as it alters the texture once thawed and can cause separation.
 If a small amount of liquid collects on the surface, gently stir it back in before using.